stevensoftwaredev/bootstrap-input-spinner/README.md

 ## Installation

-`npm install -save bootstrap-input-spinner`

-Or just download this repository and include `src/InputSpinner.js`.
+just download this repository and include `src/InputSpinner.js`.

 **No extra css needed**, only Bootstrap 4 and jQuery.